10 Myths About Child Conception You Should Know

 Myth #5: Healthy Couples Are Likely To Conceive In 3 Months

-A traditional myth about prolonged conception period being a sign of having a boy child, scientifically doesn’t make sense.
+A traditional myth about the prolonged conception period being a sign of having a boy child scientifically doesn’t make sense.
 Some research says that a woman with prolonged conception tends to have a thicker cervical wall.
-This facilitates the formation of Y-chromosome during zygote build-up.
+This facilitates the formation of the Y-chromosome during zygote build-up.
 Guess what?
 This in no way means you are giving birth to a boy!

-Myth #7: Omen Aged 40 Years Or Older Are Infertile
+Myth #7: Men Aged 40 Years Or Older Are Infertile

 It is true that with growing age a woman is likely to near her fertility–declining phase.
 But that’s not it, there are millions of cases of women conceiving in their late 30’s and early 40’s.